Brushfam/PSPs/PSPs/drafts/psp-61.md

 ### 1. Interface ID (TRAIT_ID)

 Interface ID is a 4-byte identifier of the interface, stored in `u32` big-endian format.
-It is calculated as the first 4 bytes of the blake2b hash of the string, that is concatenation of all messages, sorted in lexicographical order.
+It is calculated as the first 4 bytes of the blake2b hash of the string, that is concatenation of all message selectors, sorted in lexicographical order.
 Such as in the example below:

 ```rust
 message_selectors.sort_unstable();